MichaelRDube/Finished_Dice_Projects/README.txt

 "source myenv/bin/activate"
 and the virtual environment will be active in that terminal until deactivated, or until the terminal closes.
+When the virtual environment is active, it should say "(myenv)" all the way to the left of the current terminal line.

 Each of the following scripts is slightly unique according to which die is being evaluated.